nelsongomes/reliable-caching/URL-SIGN.md

 ## Verifying URL request

-This example validates content retrived from cache.
+This example validates content retrieved from cache.
 This is a generic example that requires you to implement your store function.

 ```ts
 // URL requested > https://site.com/product/123?rck=myPrivateKey&rks=c96f535c21f51(...)